hbgit/flutter_a_z/README.md

 - $flutter create .
 - Creating .github/worflows/dart.yml
+- Setting up the https://codecov.io
 - The APK generation adopts draft release
-- Setting up the https://codecov.io
+- Deploy APK in the github pages, the site will be published as <yourusername>.github.io/<repo-name>